wojwozniak/machine-learning-project/README.md

 ## Models

 ### KNN System
+This naive recommendation model leverages the **K-Nearest Neighbors** (**KNN**) algorithm to predict a user's ratings for anime they haven't rated yet.
+The fundamental idea is to find users who have rated the same anime in a way similar to the target user, and then use their ratings for other anime to make predictions.

 ### SVD System
 Singular Value Decomposition decomposes matrix into three components: 𝑈 (user features),  Σ (importance of latent factors), and 𝑉^𝑇 (item features).
 It captures hidden patterns in user-item interactions by mapping both users and items to a shared latent space, enabling predictions for missing values.